eddieantonio/devdb/README.md

 An example Django app I made to explain what the Django ORM is, and what the heck a migration really is.

-See this video: **TODO**
+Watch me build this app here: https://www.youtube.com/watch?v=26bvrkNACyI

 Setup
 -----

-You will need:
+You will need **Python 3.8+**.

- - Python 3.8+

  1. Clone this repo
- 2. Create a virtual environment and activate it.
+ 2. Create a _virtual environment_ and then activate it:

 ```sh
 python3 -m venv .venv